solotrainingcp/VinforDataThon/TechnicalReport.md

 * `roll_mean_91`
 * `day_of_year`
 * yearly Fourier features
-* recent-period indicators
+* recent-regime indicators
 * month and weekday features

-These features show that the model learns from yearly seasonality, same-period historical behavior, recent trend, recent structural level changes, and weekly business cycles.
+These features show that the model relies on yearly seasonality, same-period-last-year patterns, recent trend, and recent level changes.

-## 8.2 SHAP Values
+## 10.2 SHAP Explanation

-SHAP can be used to explain how each feature affects model predictions.
+SHAP values can be used to explain how each feature pushes the prediction higher or lower.

-A SHAP summary plot helps identify which features push predicted revenue upward or downward.
-In this project, SHAP or feature importance analysis is used to explain the most important drivers behind revenue and COGS forecasts.
+A SHAP summary plot provides a global explanation of model behavior.
+It shows which features have the largest impact and whether high or low feature values tend to increase or decrease the prediction.

+This improves transparency and helps translate the model behavior into business insights.

 ---

-## 9. Business Interpretation
+## 11. Business Interpretation of Model Drivers

-The model identifies several important drivers of revenue.
+The model identifies the following main revenue drivers.

-## 9.1 Annual Seasonality
+## 11.1 Annual Seasonality

-Features such as `day_of_year`, yearly Fourier terms, and `lag_365` are highly relevant.
-This indicates that revenue follows a strong annual cycle, where certain periods of the year consistently have higher or lower sales.
+Features such as `day_of_year`, yearly Fourier terms, and `lag_365` are important.
+This means revenue follows a strong annual cycle.
+Some periods of the year consistently generate higher or lower revenue.

-## 9.2 Recent Business Level Shift
+## 11.2 Recent Sales Level

 The model performs better when recent years are weighted more heavily.
-This suggests that the latest business regime differs from earlier historical periods.
-Older years are still useful for learning seasonality, but they are less reliable for predicting the future level of revenue.
+This suggests that the latest business level is more relevant to the hidden test period than older historical levels.

-## 9.3 Same-Day-Last-Year Behavior
+## 11.3 Same-Period Historical Behavior

-The seasonal ensemble relies heavily on same-day-last-year patterns.
-This means the model assumes that future revenue is strongly related to the same calendar period in recent years, adjusted by growth and calibration.
+The same-day-last-year and yearly lag features are important.
+This indicates that revenue on a future date is strongly related to revenue around the same calendar date in previous years.

-## 9.4 Short-Term Momentum
+## 11.4 Short-Term Momentum

-Rolling means and recent lags help the model determine whether revenue is currently above or below its recent baseline.
-This allows the model to adjust predictions based on local trend changes.
+Rolling means and recent lags help the model understand whether sales are currently above or below the recent baseline.
+This allows the model to adjust predictions based on local upward or downward trends.

-## 9.5 Relationship Between Revenue and COGS
+## 11.5 Relationship Between Revenue and COGS

-`COGS` is strongly related to `Revenue`, so the final calibration scales both targets together.
-This reflects the business assumption that higher sales usually lead to proportionally higher cost of goods sold.
+`COGS` is closely related to `Revenue`.
+The final calibration scales both targets together, reflecting the business assumption that higher sales generally lead to proportionally higher cost of goods sold.

 ---

-## 10. Reproducibility
+## 12. Reproducibility

-The notebook sets a fixed seed for reproducibility:
+The notebook is designed to be reproducible.

+A fixed random seed is used:

 * `SEED = 2026`
 * `random.seed(SEED)`
 * `np.random.seed(SEED)`
 * `random_state = SEED` for XGBoost

-All source code is included in the notebook, including:
+The repository includes the full notebook with all steps:

 * data loading
 * data cleaning
 * feature engineering
 * validation
 * model training
+* model explainability
-* prediction
+* final prediction
-* blending
 * submission export

-This allows the full pipeline to be rerun end-to-end.
+Therefore, the full pipeline can be rerun from start to finish.

 ---

-## 11. Final Result Summary
+## 13. Final Result Summary

-The final solution improved through several stages:
+The solution improved through several stages:

-1. Baseline seasonal model
+1. Basic seasonal baseline
 2. Recent-period seasonal ensemble
 3. Uniform scale calibration
-4. Direct XGBoost blend
+4. Direct XGBoost blending
-5. Fine-tuned scale and XGBoost weight
+5. Fine-tuning of scale and XGBoost weight

 The strongest final setup was:

 * `scale = 1.18`
 * `xgb_weight = 0.175`

-This combination produced the best leaderboard result among the tested approaches.
+This setup achieved the best leaderboard result among the tested approaches.

 ---

-## 12. Limitations
+## 14. Limitations

-The main limitation is that future values of auxiliary business signals such as orders, payments, web traffic, and inventory are unavailable.
-These features are highly informative historically, but they cannot be directly used for future prediction without forecasting them first.
+The main limitation is that future values of auxiliary business signals such as future orders, payments, web traffic, and inventory are unavailable.
+These variables are useful historically, but they cannot be directly used for future prediction unless they are forecasted first.

-In addition, leaderboard-based calibration can improve public score but may overfit if used too aggressively.
-Therefore, final adjustments were kept small and based on consistent model behavior.
+Another limitation is that final calibration may slightly depend on leaderboard feedback.
+Therefore, calibration was kept simple and small to reduce overfitting risk.

 ---

-## 13. Future Improvements
+## 15. Future Improvements

-Potential future improvements include:
+Potential improvements include:

 1. Forecasting business components such as order volume, average order value, and COGS ratio.
-2. Training additional ensemble models such as LightGBM and CatBoost.
+2. Adding LightGBM or CatBoost as extra ensemble members.
 3. Using SHAP-based feature selection to remove noisy features.
-4. Building separate models for 2023 and 2024.
+4. Training separate models for 2023 and 2024.
 5. Modeling `COGS` as a function of predicted `Revenue`.
-6. Using a stronger multi-fold time-series validation framework.
+6. Using more robust multi-fold time-series validation.
-7. Creating a stacked ensemble using seasonal, XGBoost, LightGBM, and business-component models.
+7. Building a stacked ensemble from seasonal models, XGBoost, and business-component models.

 ---

-## 14. Conclusion
+## 16. Conclusion

 This solution combines domain-driven time-series modeling with machine learning correction.
-The most important insight is that the latest years in the training data are more representative of the hidden test period than older historical years, so recent patterns should receive higher importance.
+The strongest insight is that recent years are more useful for predicting the future level of revenue, while older years still help the model learn seasonality.

-The final model is leakage-aware, reproducible, and explainable.
-It captures annual seasonality, recent level changes, recent trend behavior, and the relationship between `Revenue` and `COGS`.
+The final model is reproducible, leakage-aware, and explainable.
+It uses chronological validation, lag-safe feature engineering, feature importance, and SHAP-based interpretation to provide both accurate predictions and meaningful business insights.